Theory of the spin Seebeck effect influenced by crystal-field excitations in Tb$_3$Fe$_5$O$_{12}$: Acknowledgment

 \section{Acknowledgment}

 We are indebted to Profs.
 M. Fujita, T. Kikkawa, and Drs.
 D. Mannix, S. Gepr\"ags, and J. Thomas-Hunt for many valuable discussions.
 In particular, we are grateful to Stephan Gepr\"ags and Danny Mannix for sharing unpublished data for transport, magnetic structure and spectroscopy and explaining the difficulties of their interpretation, and for introducing two of us (B.T. and T.Z.) to the subtleties of the subject.
 This work was supported by JSPS Grant Nos.~JP20K03810, JP21H04987, JP23K03291 and the inter-university cooperative research program (No.~202312-CNKXX-0016) of the Center of Neutron Science for Advanced Materials, Institute for Materials Research of Tohoku University.
-We are grateful to the Global Institute for Materials Research Tohoku that supported the collaboration that led to this work, as did the Reimei program of the Japan Atomic Energy Agency.
+B.T. acknowledges partial support from the project PRIN 2022 - 2022XK5CPX (PE3) SoS-QuBa - `Solid State Quantum Batteries: Characterization and Optimization'.
+We are grateful to the Global Institute for Materials Research, Tohoku University that supported the collaboration that led to this work, as did the Reimei program of the Japan Atomic Energy Agency.
 A part of the computations were performed on supercomputers at the Japan Atomic Energy Agency.
+In the mean field calculation, we used a Python class file of the Wigner rotation included in PyCrystalField~\cite{scheie21}.
+The single-ion results used to benchmark the theory and calculations in this work were obtained utilising an extended version of a custom code initially developed by B.T. for Refs.~\cite{wawrzynczak19,tomasello22}.